-Event HQ will be in the nearby village of Sennen, Cornwall, about 1-mile from Land’s End.
-Riders will be able to register anytime from 7:00 pm on Saturday 25 July 2020.
+Event HQ will be in the nearby village of Sennen, Cornwall, about 1-mile from Land’s End (pictured above).

 Riders obtain proof of passage through a series of predetermined controls.
 Acceptable proof of passage requires independent evidence of time, date and control location.
 Acceptable forms include: